All results are displayed in the results tab in the table.

 Clicking on a row will bring you to the single run page.

 On the left, it shows the results of every test - including the input, the output from the LLM, how it performed on each check, and other information.
-Ther right contains top-levle information about the run - including statistics about overall performance, a free-text summary, and the parameters of the run.
+Ther right contains top-level information about the run - including statistics about overall performance, a free-text summary, and the parameters of the run.

 It’s possible to filter the results to only view certain tests.
 First, you can filter based on failures - showing only the tests where some, all, or none of the checks failed.